apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 While redirect has always been somewhat immediate and invisible, CAS should now inform the user that the redirect is taking place after a small delay window, `2~3` seconds, and the final redirect is then made via the browser.

+### OpenID Connect Identity Assurance

+Modest enhancements are in place to support [OpenID Connect Identity Assurance](https://openid.net/specs/openid-connect-4-identity-assurance-1_0-12.html).
+Efforts in this area mainly include:

+- Auditing the generation of OpenID Connect ID tokens
+- Generating a `txn` claim for audit payloads to tie the record to the ID token transaction
+- ID token audit payload may include the authentication methods employed

+Furthermore, built-in support is now available for a special `assurance` scope that carries special additional claims about end-users such as `place_of_birth`, `salutation`, `birth_given_name`, etc.

 ## Other Stuff

 - When using [OpenID Connect](../protocol/OIDC-Protocol.html), requests that carry a `client_secret` as a query parameter are now rejected and/or ignored.